Kvarney/Independent-Learning/coreJavaSE9/Chapter 1 exercises/README.md

-1. Write a program that reads an integer and prints it in binary, octal, and hexadecimal.
+1. **Integer Printer -** Write a program that reads an integer and prints it in binary, octal, and hexadecimal.
 Print the reciprocal as a hexaecimal floating-point number.